uvhd - Free Software under GNU FSF GPLv3 License

 Note

-• subdirectory 'bin' exists to receive the compiled output
+• mkdir bin to receive compiled outputs

 #1. cp uvhd.c src/uvhd.c - store program in source subdir